Novartis challenges Pfizer with strong breast cancer drug data

 Like Pfizer's Ibrance, which has a U.S. list price of around $10,000 a month, ribociclib blocks enzymes known as cyclin-dependent kinases 4 and 6.

-Both drugs are designed for patients whose tumors grow in response to estrogen and whose cancer is not caused by the HER2 protein.
+Both drugs are designed for patients whose tumours grow in response to oestrogen and whose cancer is not caused by the HER2 protein.
 This is the most common type of breast cancer.
+(Editing by Susan Thomas)